-You don’t have to have an account at a specific institution or card issuer to get a helping hand.
-There are a number of fintech apps, like Trim, Truebill and Bill Slasher, that are designed to help you find ways to save on subscriptions and other bills.
+You don’t need an account at a specific institution to get a helping hand.
+There are a number of fintech services — like Trim and Truebill — that are designed to help you find ways to save on subscriptions and other bills.

 If you often forget to put money into your savings account or struggle to know how much to sock away, consider using an app that does the work for you.

-There are plenty of options.
-Consider trying an auto-savings app like Qapital or Digit or Fifth Third Bank’s Dobot.
-These automated savings apps are designed to move money on your behalf so that you’re building a savings habit while living your life.
+There are plenty of apps that will automate your savings.
+Qapital and Digit are two options.
+These automated savings apps are designed to move money on your behalf so that you’re building a savings habit without even thinking about it.

-You won’t earn the highest APY on your deposits (or sometimes any) with these apps, so once you’ve saved up a bundle, consider transferring the money into a high-yield account.
+You won’t earn the highest annual percentage yield (or sometimes any) on your deposits with these apps, so once you’ve saved up a bundle, consider transferring the money into a high-yield savings account.

 3. Set up automatic payments for bills if you make a steady salary

-If you have an irregular income, you may want to hold off automating your bill payments.
-Instead, consider trying a service like Steady.
-The app will help you boost your income by connecting you to side hustles when your payday and bill due dates are at odds.
-Then, add to your savings account whenever your paycheck hits.
-Potentially, you can automate this task.
+People with irregular income may want to hold off automating your bill payments and instead consider trying a service like Steady.
+The app will help you boost your income by connecting you to side hustles near your payday and bill due dates.

 Some banks let you set up a rule within your digital banking account.
-At JPMorgan Chase, digital bank customers can set up an auto-savings rule so that when they, say, receive a $1,000 deposit, the bank will automatically move $100 of it into a savings account.
+At Chase Bank, online banking customers can set up an auto-savings rule so that when they, say, receive a $1,000 deposit, the bank automatically moves $100 of it into a savings account.

 4. Switch banks

-Move your money to a new account and stop paying fees.
-For your savings, look for an account that pays a competitive yield.
-Many online banks and fintech companies offer 2 percent APY or more for your savings.
+For your savings account, look for one that pays a competitive yield.
 Compare savings accounts to find one that fits your needs.

-One important caveat: If you think you might need the cash before the CD term ends, avoid CDs so you won’t have to pay early withdrawal penalties.
+One important caveat: Avoid CDs if you think you might need the cash before the CD term ends, so you won’t have to pay an early withdrawal penalties.